sashazjukov/BackupInTC/readme.md

-copy file under cursor to a backup folder (set inside the script) adding current date as folder name and append curent time to the file name
+Copy file under cursor to a backup folder (set inside the script) adding current date as folder name and append curent time to the file name.

-Parameters for the script in in Total Commander:
+Parameters for the script in Total Commander:
 "%P%N" %O %E
--Fulepach+filename
+-Path+filename
--filename withoy extension
+-Filename without extension
--extension
+-Extension